Super League licensing: 2012–14

 For the second period of licensing, 2012–14, all 14 Super League clubs were allowed to apply with no criteria to meet but some clubs had been warned about improvement they promised to deliver for the 2012 season.
 Championship clubs could apply if they met certain criteria such as playing in the 2009 or 2010 Grand Finals or won the Championship Cup.
 Five Championship clubs were eligible to apply for a licence but only three applied.
 Only one Championship club, Widnes Vikings, was promoted although Halifax were awarded a licence but not promoted and Barrow Raiders did not meet all of the criteria.
 There was much debate about which Super League team would be relegated and how many teams would be promoted until Celtic Crusaders withdrew their application and went into administration.
 The full licences were given to:

 It was announced in 2013 that the RFL had chosen to scrap licensing and bring back promotion and relegation for 2015 which resulted in a major restructure of the British rugby league system.

 Criticism

 Licensing was first criticised when it was announced in 2005 with Championship clubs calling the Super League a closed shop and that Championship clubs had no incentive to compete at a high level and that most of the talent in the Championship was going to leave to play in Super League, therefore widening the gap between Super League and Championship.

-It was also criticised as teams at the bottom end had potentially nothing to play for if they couldn't reach the play-offs and there is no threat of relegation which meant an increase in uncompetitive games.
+It was also criticised as teams at the bottom end had potentially nothing to play for if they could not reach the play-offs and there is no threat of relegation which meant an increase in uncompetitive games.

 In 2011 the RFL was criticised for only elevating one team to Super League after Crusaders folded.
 Many clubs thought Wakefield Trinity Wildcats should have been relegated as they had struggled in Super League and had previously had financial difficulties and not developed or built a new stadium.